The Coffin of Andy and Leyley: Episode 1

 Siblings Andrew and Ashley Graves have been trapped in their apartment for three months without food, following a quarantine order after an apparent parasite outbreak.
 Having been abandoned by their parents and left with no means to call for help, they are slowly starving.
-One day, they discover a cultist neighbor attempting to summon a demon.
+One day, they discover a cultist neighbor attempting to summon a demon named the “Lord Unknown”.
 While the cultist succeeds, the demon steals his soul, and Andrew and Ashley decide to butcher and cannibalize his body for food.

 Upon learning there is no outbreak and they are deliberately being starved to death as part of an illegal organ harvesting operation, the siblings plan to escape; Andrew kills one of the two guards keeping them imprisoned, while Ashley sacrifices the soul of the other to the demon.
 The demon offers Ashley a "trinket" which will supposedly grant her clairvoyant dreams.
 Andrew and Ashley flee the apartment complex and go into hiding.

 Episode 2

 While in hiding, Andrew and Ashley find themselves destitute and running out of money.
-They see on the news that their apartment has burned down, and as such are presumed dead by the authorities, with the fire erasing all evidence of their prior crimes.
+They see on the news that their apartment has burned down, and as such they are presumed dead by the authorities, with the fire erasing all evidence of their prior crimes.
 The clairvoyance the demon granted to Ashley also proves to be real, as she uses a premonition to kill a hitman hunting her and Andrew.
-They decide to burglarize their parents' house to replenish their funds, but are interrupted when their mother arrives home earlier than expected.
-She is surprised by their appearance after their supposed deaths, but reluctantly allows them to stay for the night.
+They decide to burglarize their parents' house to replenish their funds but are interrupted when their mother arrives home earlier than expected.
+She is surprised by their appearance after their supposed deaths but reluctantly allows them to stay for the night.

 After the Graves family have an awkward dinner together, Ashley argues to Andrew that they should kill their parents in order to keep them from revealing that they survived, which would potentially incriminate them.
 In addition, there is the possibility their parents left them to die in the apartment in return for a life insurance payout.
 Unable to argue against this reasoning, he reluctantly agrees.
 The siblings take their parents hostage and sacrifice their souls in a ritual to the demon.
 They then butcher their parents' bodies and dispose of the remains, with Ashley cooking some of their meat into a soup which she and Andrew eat together.

 Ashley and Andrew resolve to acquire new identities and continue their lives together.
 Depending on the players' prior choices, they will either be antagonistic towards one another (the "Decay" route) or friendly with one another (the "Burial" route).
 In the Burial route, the demon's talisman causes Ashley and Andrew to see a potential future premonition of themselves entering an incestuous sexual relationship.
 In the Decay route, Ashley experiences a premonition that either Andrew will kill her or she will kill him, which she refuses to tell him about when she wakes.